 I love using Airbnb to book our trips near and far.
 I cannot recommend this service enough.
 It makes it so easy to find quality accommodations and connect with local residents.
 We can really tailor the experience we want to have based on our preferences.

-Nick and I stayed at Mike’s “Serene Garden Setting” on Vashon Island.
+Nick and I stayed at Mike’s “Serene Garden Setting,” one of the quiet residential lodges on Vashon Island.
 It was the perfect respite from our loud, lively urban neighborhood.
 You can read my full review on Airbnb but here are the basics:

 Mike’s house is beautiful and serene.
 We felt very well-rested and at-home the entire time.
 Ample windows in the private bedroom displayed the forest greenery outside and made us feel like we were on a nature retreat.